Setting Goals to Improve Your Career and Skills

 Why it is important

 It is important because it gives you a framework to achieve milestones.
 Wanting to do or complete certain things in life is a great start.
 Goal setting provides a path for you to actually do them.
-There are two types of its you should consider setting: Short term and long term.
+There are two types of it you should consider setting: Short term and long-term.

 What are the short-term and long-term goals?

-Short-term goals are more immediate this you set for yourself to achieve your larger, long-term its .
+Short-term goals are more immediate than this you set for yourself to achieve your larger, long-term its.
 You can think of short-term goals as milestones or stepping stones.
 Short-term goals usually exist in a short timeframe, anywhere from days or months to one or two years.
-Examples of short-term goals might include completing small tasks or projects, gaining experience or taking classes.
+Examples of short-term goals might include completing small tasks or projects, gaining experience, or taking classes.
 You will use what you accomplished in the short term to complete your long-term goals.

 Long-term goals are usually large you want to achieve over several years.
 You will use several milestones to achieve long-term goals, setting short-term goals to achieve them along the way.
 Long-term goals might include getting a job in a certain career, being promoted to a certain level, or completing a lengthy, complicated project.